senhasegura/dsmcli/README.md

 ## Using DSM CLI to Register and Update Secrets

-Using DSM CLI also allows developers to create or update secret values directly from the pipeline using a mapping file called **senhasegura-mapping.json**.
+Using DSM CLI also allows developers to create or update secret values directly from the pipeline using a mapping file.
 This file makes it easy to identify secret variables through their names and automatically register them as secrets on senhasegura DSM.

 To do that, the only additional configuration needed is actually to provide the mapping file together with the executable and the configuration file.
 Here is an example of mapping file's content: